 Information for patients

-An endoscopic ultrasound is used to diagnose problems in your upper gastrointestinal tract.
-These problems may be associated with growths or obstructions in the ducts including the oesophagus, stomach, duodenum and adjacent organs (such as the pancreas).
+Endoscopic ultrasound used to diagnose problems in your upper gastrointestinal tract.
+These problems may be associated with growths or obstructions in the ducts including the esophagus, stomach, duodenum, and adjacent organs (such as the pancreas).

 It involves passing a small tube (scope) over your tongue, down your gullet, into your stomach and duodenum.
-This is a flexible tube with a light, a small ultrasonic device and a camera in its tip.
-Air is then put into your stomach allowing the endoscopist to carry out the examination.
+A flexible tube with a light, a small ultrasonic device, and a camera in its tip.
+Air then put into your stomach allowing the endoscopist to carry out the examination.

 Although complications are rare you should be aware of the following:

-- Loose teeth, crowns and bridgework can be dislodged.
+- Loose teeth, crowns and bridgework can dislodged.

-- A small hole, called a perforation, can be made during the procedure (the risk is approximately one in 1000).
-This risk will be slightly raised if abnormality such as a narrowing or growth is encountered (one in 500).
-If therapeutic intervention (treatment) is performed such as stretching the narrowing, the possibility can be up to one in 10 procedures.
-You may need to stay in hospital if it happens.
+- A small hole, called a perforation, can made during the procedure (the risk approximately one in 1000).
+This risk will slightly raised if abnormalities such as a narrowing or growth encountered (one in 500).
+If therapeutic intervention (treatment) performed such as stretching the narrowing, the possibility can up to one in 10 procedures.
+You may need to stay in the hospital if it happens.

 - Very frail and/or elderly patients can get pneumonia from stomach juices getting into the lung.

-- The sedation (if given) can cause agitation, difficulty breathing (which can increase the risk of pneumonia) or respiratory arrest (though this is very rare).
+- The sedation (if given) can cause agitation, difficulty breathing (which can increase the risk of pneumonia), or respiratory arrest (though this very rare).

-- A CT scan can be performed, but the investigation is less sensitive, and small lesions (less than 1cm) can be missed.
+- A CT scan can performed, but the investigation less sensitive, and small lesions (less than 1cm) can missed.

-Please tell a member of staff if you have any mobility problems as you may be required to roll from side to side on the trolley during the procedure.
+Please tell a member of staff if you have any mobility problems as you required to roll from side to side on the trolley during the procedure.